-St Valentine’s skull is housed and adorned in flowers, at the Basilica of Santa Maria, Cosmedin, Rome.
+St Valentine’s skull is housed and adorned with flowers, at the Basilica of Santa Maria, Cosmedin, Rome.

 Fr.
 John Spratt received a gift from Pope Gregory XVI in 1836 containing a “small vessel tinged” with St. Valentine’s blood.
-This gift now stands placed in Whitefriar Street Church in Dublin, Ireland.
+This gift now stands placed at Whitefriar Street Church in Dublin, Ireland.

 “Other alleged relics were found in Prague in the Church of St Peter and Paul at Vysehrad; in the parish church of St. Mary’s Assumption in Chelmno Poland; at the reliquary of Roquemaure in France; in the Stephansdom in Vienna; in Balzan in Malta and also in Blessed John Duns Scotus’ church in the Gorbals area of Glasgow, Scotland.”

 7. He is the Patron Saint of Love

 St Val is the patron saint of happy marriages, against fainting, beekeepers, love, plague and epilepsy.

 St Valentine’s feast day falls on the 14 day of February, the believed date of his death.
 History suggests that he died in the middle of the month.

 Another historical account also says that the feast of St Val was created to replace the pagan holiday, Lupercalia where young boys and girls are romantically paired in a festival that honours a Roman god.

 9. He is Represented in Pictures with Birds and Roses.